FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 # Purpose and Scope

-The purpose of this document is to describe Multiple Loss Ratio search (MLRsearch), a throughput search methodology optimized for software DUTs.
+The purpose of this document is to describe Multiple Loss Ratio search (MLRsearch), a data plane throughput search methodology optimized for software networking DUTs.

 Applying vanilla [RFC2544] throughput bisection to software DUTs results in a number of problems:

 - Binary search takes too long as most of trials are done far from the eventually found throughput.
-- The required final trial duration (and pauses between trials) also prolong the overall search duration.
+- The required final trial duration and pauses between trials prolong the overall search duration.
-- Software DUTs show noisy trial results (noisy neighbor problem), leading to big spread of possible discovered throughput values.
+- Software DUTs show noisy trial results (noisy neighbor problem), leading to a big spread of possible discovered throughput values.
-- Throughput requires loss of exactly zero packets, but the industry frequently allows for small but non-zero losses.
+- Throughput requires loss of exactly zero packets, but the industry frequently allows for small but non-zero packet losses.
 - The definition of throughput is not clear when trial results are inconsistent.

 MLRsearch aims to address these problems by applying the following set of enhancements:

-- Allow searching for multiple search goals, with differing goal loss ratios.
+- Allow searching for multiple search goals, with differing packet loss ratios.
   - Each trial result can affect any search goal in principle (trial reuse).
-- Multiple preceding targets for each search goal, earlier ones need to spend less time on trials.
+- Set multiple preceding targets for each search goal, with earlier ones needing to spend less time on trials.
   - Earlier targets also aim at lesser precision.
   - Use Forwarding Rate (FR) at maximum offered load